Home

 More links at the bottom

 Wild plants are a vital component in all terrestrial ecosystems.
 All living things on earth are totally or partially dependent on plants and plant products in one way or the other.
-Kingdom of Saudi Arabia has a varied heritage of biodiversity, encompassing a wide spectrum of habitats ranging from mountains, sand seas, rocky deserts, meadows, salt pans, etc. and a variety of climatic regimes, ranging from Mediterranean, semiarid and arid climates.
+Kingdom of Saudi Arabia has a varied heritage of plant diversity, encompassing a wide spectrum of habitats ranging from mountains, sand seas, rocky deserts, meadows, salt pans, etc. and a variety of climatic regimes, ranging from Mediterranean, semiarid and arid climates.

-Huraymala, Raudhat Khuraim, etc. Most of these ephemerals start their life cycle during winter and shed seeds within 2-3-months.
-Perennial species, on the other hand, produce new shoots during rainy season and appear to be remain dormant during summer.
+Vegetation of the Central and Eastern regions is generally sparse.
+Annual plants, which constitute about 60% of the vegetation cover, are dominating in wadis and other shallow depressions such as Ammariyah, Huraimla, Wadi Hanifa, Raudhat Kafs, Raudhat Khuraim, Raudhat Noura, Raudhat Tanhat, Raudhat Asspilah, Thumamah, etc. Ephemerals start their life cycle during winter and shed seeds within 2-3-months.
+Perennial species, on the other hand, produce new shoots during rainy season and appear to be remain dormant during summer (Gymnocarpos decander, Sclerocephalus arabicus, Anvillea garcinii, Moltkiopsis ciliata, etc.).
 Some of the dominating perennial species are Acacia spp., Rhazya stricta, Pulicaria undulata, Rhanterium epapposum, Haloxylong salicornicum, Lycium shawii, Calotropis procera, Ziziphus nummularia, etc. Vegetation of sandy deserts are also very sparse.
+The common shrubs and shrublets of the sand-dunes of Dahna and Nafud Deserts are Artemisia monosperma, Haloxylon persicum, H. salicornicum, Calligonum comosum.
+All these shrubs usually seen with perennial herbs and grasses like Scrophularia hypercifolia, S. deserti, Moltkiopsis ciliata, Cyperus conglomeratus, Stipagrostis drarii ,Centropodia fragilis, etc.

 Vegetation of the northern part of the country is also dominated by annual species.
 However, perennial components such as salsola spp., Traganum nudatum, Haloxylon salicornicum, Haloxylon persicum, Artemisia spp., Zilla spinosa, etc. are forming large communities in all range lands.
 In general, the entire area is divided into Nafud, Hammad, Harrah, Widyan, El-Shama and Wadi Sirhan, each of which has a characteristic vegetation.

+Vegetation of the western part of the country is diverse and dense.
+These areas are mainly divided into coastal Tihama, foot hills and escarpments.
 The mountains on the western and northwestern regions are discontinuous.
 Vegetation on high altitude areas of these mountains is dominated by Juniperus phoenicea, Olea europaea, Acacia etbaica, Commiphora spp., Prunus korschiniskii, Launaea acanthodes, etc. Wadis and foothills are sparsely vegetated.
 Scattered populations of Acacia tortilis, Maerua crassifolia, Ficus palmata, Moringa peregrina, Ocharadenus baccatus, etc. can be seen in these areas.

 However, the eastern slopes of the entire southern Hijaz are rain-shadow regions.
 Vegetation on the eastern side of the escarpments is mostly dominated by succulents like Euphorbia and Aloe.
 Vegetation on the extreme southwest mountains is more or less similar to that of Yemen.
 In Jabal Fayfa, the dominant species of the high altitude areas are Juniperus procera, Acacia mellifera, Ficus sycomorus, Euclea schimperi, Dracaena ombet, Acacia seyal, etc. while in low altitudes, the species composition is dominated by Commiphora spp., Trichellia emetica, Delonix elata, Mimusops laurifolia, etc.